pmeth/PaymentSuiteDocs/developing_platform.rst

 Order load
 ~~~~~~~~~~

-| This event recieves as paramater an instance of
+| This event recieves as parameter an instance of
 ``Mmoreram\PaymentCoreBundle\Event\PaymentOrderLoadEvent`` with these methods.
 | ``$event->getPaymentBridge`` returns the implementation of
 ``PaymentBridgeInterface`` needed by PaymentCore.